Odizinne/zorinos-gnome-shell-theme-45/README.md

 Not perfect but good enough for me.

-Original credits go to ZorinOs Team.
+Original credits goes to ZorinOs Team.

 https://github.com/ZorinOS/zorin-desktop-themes